 A person alone who takes care of himself is together.
 A sign of sanity is to be happy alone and to take care of yourself.
 To feel separate and alone is to feel broken.
 On one side there’s you and on the other, everything (and everyone) else.
 With people, the more alike we are, the more we like, but the more unlike, the more dislike.
 To feel a kindred spirit is to feel unity.
 To feel the same behind the eyes, is to feel as one.

 In this imagined sending of an arrow into the air, the arrow is you, but what if you tie rocks to your arrow?
 People who tie rocks of pride, vanity and conceit to themselves weigh themselves down.
-If your desire is to enjoy life and to increase other people’s chances of enjoying it too, the thing to destroy in yourself is all trace of pride, vanity and conceit.
-Humility is one of the most powerful weapons you possess in the life-battle to enjoy.
+If your desire is to enjoy life and to increase other people’s chances of enjoying it too, the thing to destroy is all trace of arrogance, vanity and conceit.
+Humility is one of the most powerful weapons in the life-battle to enjoy.

 - Never substitute your own enjoyment for other people’s ideas of enjoyment